work-account171/KaveTalk/README.md

 Ever wanted to communicate with friends in real-time and you worry about accessibility, compatibility, customization, and cost-effectiveness or having to download an app most times, TalkuTalku is that platform 🎉

-Talku Talku is a Realtime private Chat Application that runs majorly on the web, might metamorphose into apps to run on other platforms.
+KaveTalk is a Realtime private Chat Application that runs majorly on the web, might metamorphose into apps to run on other platforms.
 Its a minimalistic platform where users can come, join rooms with other frineds/users to talk about all kinds of chit chat with real time experience.

 ### ✨ [Live Demo](https://kave-talk-liart.vercel.app)